sawedge/barsofwisconsin/README.md

-# barsofwisconsin
+# Bars of Wisconsin

-Script to scrape and plot all locations of all bars in Wisconsin
+These are a couple simple scripts to scrape bar locations and make a plot in green and gold.

+Supplement to this post: (http://sawedge.github.io/the-bars-of-wisconsin.html)